staarblitz/hxposed/README.md

 `tools` contains the tools for using HxPosed.
 - `HxPosed.Core` wrapper over libhxposed providing C# layer access to hypervisor.
-- `HxPosed.Tests` a process manager demonstrating all features of HxPosed
+- `HxPosed.Tests` a process manager demonstrating all features of HxPosed.
 - `libhxposed` native library providing access to hypervisor.
 Written in C and asm.
 - `pocman` simple piece of code demonstrating usage of `libhxposed`.